GishBird/LS-Exercises-Intro-to-JS/README.md

-# Launch School Intro to Programming JavaScrict
+# Launch School Intro to Programming JavaScript
 Exercise log by chapter